Sh-31/Group-Activity-Recognition/README.md

 8. **Two-stage Model without LSTM 2:**
    The full model (V2) trains an LSTM on crop-level data (LSTM on a player).
 Clips are extracted as sequences of 9 steps per player for each frame.
 A max-pooling operation is applied to each player's team in a dependent way.
 Features from both teams are concatenated along the feature dimension, and the result is fed to LSTM 2 at the frame level.

-9. **Unified Two-stage Model (Baseline 9):**
-   In previous baselines, person-level and group-level activity losses were handled independently, resulting in a two-stage model.
-Baseline 9 combines these processes into a unified, end-to-end training pipeline.
-This approach allows for the simultaneous optimization of both person-level and group-level activity classification using a shared gradient flow.

 ---
 ## Performance comparison